Dhghomon/easy_rust/README.md

 println!("{:?}", user_1.active);
 ```

 But you have to be careful with a `RefCell`, because it checks borrows at runtime, not compilation time.
-So this will compile:
+Runtime means when the program is actually running (after compilation).
+So this will compile, even though it is wrong:

 ```rust
 use std::cell::RefCell;